terra-campaigns/unsettled/campaigns/Book_01/index.md

 - **Village**: Inflation is triggered at 1d6 x 100 gp.
 The absolute trade limit is 600 gp.
 - **Town**: Inflation is triggered at 1d20 x 100 gp.
 The absolute trade limit is 2000 gp.
 - **City**: Inflation is triggered at 1d6 x 1000 gp.
 The absolute trade limit is 6000 gp.

+{% comment %}
+# Encounter rule

+Roll 2d6.
+Lowest defines what is met (list below).
+The highest die establishes the level of the threat.
+When pairs are rolled, roll a d4 and make an interaction between the two encounters.

+1. Reinforce: Creature or NPC that has been introduced before.
+2. Introduce a new Creature: 3-weak..
+6-terror
+3. Introduce a new NPC: 4- peasant, 5- trophy treasure hunter or cultist, 6- knight
+4. A normal animal of the biome is doing something weird.
+5. Omen: 5&5 from the current Myth; 5&6 roll a new myth.
+6. Seer or local God.

+Roll 2d6 for beasts and d10+d20 for intelligent beings to see what they are doing.

+1. -
+2. Lost
+3. Hurt
+4. Trapped
+5. Sleeping
+6. Eating
+7. Sick
+8. Tracking Prey
+9. Lying in Ambush
+10. Mating Behaviour
+11. Starving
+12. Returning Home
+13. Fleeing
+14. Plotting
+15. Holding Captives
+16. Scavenging
+17. Building a Camp
+18. Demolishing
+19. Doing drugs or drinking
+20. Artistic pursuits
+21. Spying
+22. Committing a crime
+23. Searching
+24. Religious ritual
+25. Setting, putting out, or fleeing a fire
+26. Weeping
+27. Excreting
+28. Bathing
+29. Socialising
+30. Gloating

+# Layers of history

+- The humans (MB expansion north) conquered the empty region and were pushed south by?
+Rome?
+- The outsiders were wiped out by those who moved to the depths.
+- The fey, wiped by the outsiders, are hidden in the forests
+- Dragon creation?

+{% endcomment %}